.

 Zucchini, pumpkins and cucumbers

-Most of us will have seed-started zucchini and pumpkins indoors and transplant them after the last night frosts, but it’s also possible to sow them directly now.
+Most of us will have seed-started zucchini and pumpkins indoors and transplant them after the last night frosts, but it’s also possible to sow them directly.
 You can, in fact, combine both methods, and so have new plants when the older ones might get mildewy.

 Corn

 Corn, like many other plants, likes it warm, but you can sow it outdoors 2 – 3 weeks before the last predicted frost date.
-That way, the plants will only show when it’s safe and they needn’t fear dying from cold.
+That way, the plants will only show when it’s safe, and you needn’t fear that they might die from cold.

 Before we plant anything outdoors, it’s important to harden the seedlings off by gradually exposing them to outdoor temperatures.
 Start by putting your plants outside for 2 – 3 hours at first and prolong that time over a week before transplanting.